Sample questions to facilitate the board’s discussion on school safety may include the following, taken from “Safe Schools," pages 56-63:

 - What processes are or can be put in place to incorporate parent input into the district’s safety strategies, programs and curricula?

-- What information and support can be provided to parents to help them identify early warning signs that their child may be a victim or perpetrator of harassment, discrimination or violence and to help them access appropriate complaint procedures and support services?
+- What information and support can be provided to parents and guardians to help them identify early warning signs that their child may be a victim or perpetrator of harassment, discrimination or violence and to help them access appropriate complaint procedures and support services?

 9. The board shall continually monitor the effectiveness of safety related programs.